pratz0499/Github-API/README.md

 pip install scikit-learn
 ```
 ## Step 1:
 Change the repository name from flutter to the desired repository name to extract the data.
 ```bash
 requests.get(f'https://api.github.com/users/flutter/repos?page={i}&per_page=100',params=params, auth=('pratz0499', api_access_token))
 ```
+You can automate this process by setting a cron job to extract data.
+Note that We can authenticate the requests by creating a personal access token to get up to 5000 requests per hour